sankiran/confirm-Android-SDK/README.md

 - `fetchBackImageURL` - back ID image URL
 - `fetchSelfieImageURL` - selfie image URL

+*Optional*: You may configure the capture for international documents by using a 3-letter ISO country code.
+If no country is supplied, the capture will default to use “USA”.
+Please <a href=Docs/Supported_Countries.txt target=_blank>visit this page</a> to view an example of supported countries and codes.

+Example:

+`ConfirmCapture.getInstance().setCountryCode("USA");`

 ##### Facial Matching
 To enable facial match, use the `ConfirmCapture.getInstance().enableFacialMatch();` flag.
 This enables the capture process specific to taking a "selfie”, matching it to the face on the front side of the ID.
 Without the flag, the capture will not include the "selfie" step.